kZime/PomoMate/README.md

 - 10 points - Users can register, login, and logout.
 - 5 points - Users can create a tomato clock, setting the working time and pause time.
-- 15 points - The tomato clock can add some note, tag and category after finishing.
+- 15 points - The tomato clock can add some note, tag or category after finishing.
 - 10 points - Logged-in users can edit and delete their previous tomato clock.
 - 10 points - Database contains Users, Tomato clocks with the necessary collections and fields to maintain the above functionality.